 Qualitative and quantitative research approaches are often seen as distinct and even opposing paradigms.
 However, these two approaches can be complementary, providing a more comprehensive understanding of complex social phenomena when combined.
 In this section, we will discuss how qualitative research can complement quantitative research and enhance the overall depth, breadth, and rigor of research findings.

-Quantitative research excels at identifying patterns, trends, and relationships among variables using numerical data, while qualitative research provides rich and nuanced insights into the context, meaning, and underlying processes that shape these patterns or relationships.
+Quantitative research identifies patterns, trends, and relationships among variables using numerical data, while qualitative research provides rich and nuanced insights into the context, meaning, and underlying processes that shape these patterns or relationships.
 By integrating qualitative research with quantitative research, researchers can explore not only the "what" or "how many" but also the "why" and "how" of the phenomena under study.

 For example, a quantitative study in health services research might reveal a correlation between social media usage and mental health outcomes, while a qualitative study could help explain the reasons behind this correlation by exploring users' experiences, motivations, and perceptions of social media.
 Qualitative and quantitative data in this case complement each other to contribute to a more robust theory and more informed policy implications.